 Johnny’s mother and I were putting dinner on the table when we heard the car.
 We were thrilled to see Johnny, his arm in a sling, getting out, assisted by a uniformed Air Force officer.
 With Otto’s help, Johnny assembled the boys’ gifts, and they all had a jolly time playing together that afternoon.

 Johnny would later require two surgeries on his arm, but those were in the future.
-That cold Christmas Day, our hearts were full of gratitude for the many people who had gone the extra mile to bring us together on the holiday. — Jeanette Dyess Ryan, Robertsdale, Alabama.
-Avoiding family stress during the holiday season is pulling off a Christmas miracle all your own.
-Here are 8 ways to enjoy the holidays with a blended family.
+That cold Christmas Day, our hearts were full of gratitude for the many people who had gone the extra mile to bring us together on the holiday. —Jeanette Dyess Ryan, Robertsdale, Alabama.
+See some more true Christmas stories in images, not words, with these 31 vintage photos of Christmases past.